tafiaalifianty/news-portal-backend/README.md

 ## Description

-This is an API documentation for Sea News API created for the purpose of fulfilling the Digitalent Batch 03 Final Project.
-This API is deployed to []() as long as the deployment is still available.
-See []() for the documentation
+This is an API documentation for Sea News API.

 ## How to Run Locally